brettmariani923/Tetris/README.md

 }
 ```

-This method essentially expresses the core logic the entire game is based off of.
+This method essentially expresses the core logic of the entire game.
 Many of the other methods that make up the game incorporate or are built around this logic.

 ---